 About Fiona

-Yoga arrived in high school and never left.
-Over twenty-five years of practice, it has been my companion through the best and most difficult chapters of my life.
-Not as performance or discipline, but as a living, breathing relationship with my own body - one that has deepened with every year, every transition, every loss, and every return to the mat.
+I experienced my first yoga classes in high school as a school sports option.
+Thirty years of practice, and almost 20 years of teaching, it has been my companion through the best and most difficult chapters of my life.
+Yoga and movement are like a living, breathing relationship with my own body and one that has continued to deepen, and change a lot with every year on the mat.

-I completed my 500-hour Yoga Teacher Training at Byron Yoga Centre in 2009, and have been teaching for fifteen years - fortunate beyond measure to have shared practice with people from all over the world.
-I hold a Bachelor of Fine Arts and a Postgraduate Certificate in Education, and have carried a love of creativity and artistic inquiry into every aspect of my teaching.
+I completed my 500-hour Yoga Teacher Training at Byron Yoga Centre in 2009, and have been teaching for almost 20 years.
+I feel very lucky to have shared practice with people from all over the world.
+Last year I completed a Graduate Certificate in Yoga Therapy.
+I also hold a Bachelor of Fine Arts and Postgraduate degrees in Fine Arts and Education.
+I carry a love of creativity, artistic inquiry and education into every aspect of my teaching.

 My approach is slow, breath-led, and deeply attentive.
-I bring curiosity rather than prescription — meeting each person as the unique, intelligent, whole being they are.
+I bring curiosity to the process, and my intention is to meet each person as the unique, intelligent, whole being they are.
 I do not believe in fixing.
-I believe in listening.
-In creating the conditions for the body's own wisdom to emerge.
+I believe in listening and in creating the conditions for the body's own wisdom to emerge.

 Sessions are available online and in person, and are always tailored to you.